ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 ------------------------
 #### fromUsers()

-A convenience shortcut of the the `from` method to select from LDAP `user` types.
+A convenience shortcut of the `from` method to select from LDAP `user` types.

 ```php
 // Search for users